-These indicative terms and conditions have not been adopted or endorsed by the Commission.
+These terms and conditions have not been adopted or endorsed by the Commission.
 Any views expressed are the preliminary views of certain Commission services and may not in any circumstances be regarded as stating an official position of the Commission.
-These indicative terms and conditions reflected provide a basis for negotiations, and thus may be subject to modifications and may be non-exhaustive.

 Defined terms to be added in Article 1 of the Agreement